OGGM/oggm/docs/flowlines.rst

 Each flowline has its own "catchment area".
 These areas are computed using similar flow routing methods as the one used for determining the flowlines.
-Their purpose is to attribute each glacier pixel to the right tributory in order to compute mass gain and loss for each tributary.
+Their purpose is to attribute each glacier pixel to the right tributary in order to compute mass gain and loss for each tributary.
-This will also influence the later computation of the glacier widths).
+This will also influence the later computation of the glacier widths:

 .. ipython:: python